 Ratatouille is an oh so versatile, traditional French dish from Nice and Provence.
 You can serve Ratatouille as a side dish, as a pasta sauce, over rice or just on its own with some crusty bread on the side.
 It takes a while to cook, but all the chopping and stirring can be very therapeutic in its own way.

 Although I have always loved ratatouille, it took me years to make it for myself.
-When I finally decided to try, I turned to the wonderful Nigella Lawson for inspiration.
-Nigella’s first cookbook, ‘How To Eat, The Pleasures and Principles of Good Food’, doesn’t always get mentioned very much any more.
-It’s a shame because it is a brilliant book.
+When I finally decided to try, I turned to Nigella Lawson’s first cookbook, ‘How To Eat, The Pleasures and Principles of Good Food’.

 How To Eat has an excellent ‘Basics’ chapter containing recipes that are just that – from how to roast a chicken and make gravy to making mayonnaise and béchamel sauce, as well as basic cake and pastry.
 This is followed by several chapters of the delicious recipes like ratatouille and common sense advice that have made Nigella famous.
 If you haven’t discovered Nigella’s very first cookbook yet, there is something missing from your bookshelf.
-I’m so evangelical about this book that if I find any of my friends don’t own it, I generally buy them a copy at the next available opportunity.
+I’m so evangelical about this book that if I find any of my friends don’t own it, I generally buy a copy for them at the next available opportunity.

 I was drawn to Nigella’s recipe for ratatouille as she does not salt and drain the aubergines (eggplant) or the zucchini (courgettes).
 I have never found these steps to be necessary.
 This may be because I have had the good fortune never to meet a bitter aubergine, and also because I have a bit of an aversion to too much salt, having seen many of my family and friends being forced to eliminate it from their diets almost completely.